Kevin Neale

-Kevin "Cowboy" Neale (born 18 July 1945) is a former Australian rules footballer who played in the Victorian Football League (VFL).
+Kevin Neale (18 July 1945 – 16 September 2023) was an Australian rules footballer who played for St Kilda in the Victorian Football League (VFL).
+Later in his career, he was a player-coach or captain-coach for a number of teams in the Australian Capital Territory, before eventually becoming a full-time coach.

 St Kilda

-Recruited from South Warrnambool, and nicknamed "Cowboy" for his bow-legs and his rolling gait, Neale played his first match for St Kilda against North Melbourne on 22 May 1965 (round 6), as a back-pocket/ruckman.
-His debut had been delayed because his own club, South Warrnambool, had needed him as a player for the first three matches of their season.
+Kevin Neale was born on 18 July 1945.
+He was recruited from Hampden Football League (HFL) club South Warrnambool, where he played in seven grand finals in a row.
+He was nicknamed "Cowboy".
+The origin of the nickname is uncertain; it was possibly for his bow-legs and his rolling gait, but coach Alan Jeans once said he played like a cowboy.

-Neale, recruited by St Kilda as a nineteen-year-old, 6 ft 2 in, 14 st 3 lb ruckman, initially played in the backline (as the first change, resting in the back-pocket ruckman), but was moved to full forward in 1966.
-(Neale was selected as the back-pocket ruckman in St Kilda's "Team of the Century" in May 2001.)

-He kicked five goals in St Kilda's 1966 Grand Final win over Collingwood; and held the club record of 16 finals games, until it was beaten by Robert Harvey.
+Recruited by St Kilda as a nineteen-year-old, 6 ft 2 in, 14 st 3 lb ruckman, Neale played his first match for St Kilda against North Melbourne on 22 May 1965 (round 6), as a back-pocket/ruckman.
+He initially played in the backline (as the first change, resting in the back-pocket ruckman), but was moved to full-forward in 1966.
+He was selected as the back-pocket ruckman in St Kilda's "Team of the Century" in May 2001.
+He kicked five goals in St Kilda's 1966 Grand Final win over Collingwood, and held the club record of 16 finals games, until it was beaten by Robert Harvey.
+Neale was known for a brutal bump on Peter Hudson in the 1971 VFL grand final.
+A concussed Hudson kicked into the man on the mark, losing his chance to beat Bob Pratt's record of 150 goals in a single season.
+The Saints went on to lose the match.
+Nonetheless, Neale won the club best and fairest award in 1973.

 Neale played for Victoria in the interstate match against Tasmania in Hobart, on Saturday, 16 June 1967.
 He was selected at full-forward, and kicked four goals in the match (he was moved from full-forward in the second half because Victoria's centre half-forward Peter McKenna had not kicked a goal in the first half of the match).

-At the end of the 1976 season, it was thought that Neale would retire from playing with St Kilda; however, St Kilda prevailed upon him to play yet another season, and he played in 20 of St Kilda's 22 matches that season, playing his last match as the back-pocket ruckman, in a losing St Kilda side, 17.10 (112), against Richmond 25.21 (171) at the MCG on 27 August 1977 (round 22).
+At the end of the 1976 season, it was thought that Neale would retire from playing with St Kilda; however, the team prevailed upon him to play yet another season, and he played in 20 of St Kilda's 22 matches that season, playing his last match as the back-pocket ruckman, in a losing St Kilda side, 17.10 (112), against Richmond 25.21 (171) at the MCG on 27 August 1977 (round 22).

-In his entire VFL career at St Kilda, he had played in 256 games, and scored 301 goals (as at the end of the 2010 season, only 5 other men have played more matches for St Kilda, and only 8 others have kicked more goals in their career).
+In his VFL career at St Kilda, he had played in 256 games, and scored 301 goals.